SlothQL/SlothQL/README.md

 ### Hi there 👋

 I am Alina Linden. 🦥 I am a software developer with a passion for problem solving and creating usable applications.
-I gained an interest in development while upskilling for a previous career as a graphic designer within print media.
-This quickly turned into a passion and I decided to pursue a career change.
-I recently completed the professional software development course at [CodeClan in Edinburgh](https://codeclan.com/). 🏴󠁧󠁢󠁳󠁣󠁴󠁿
+After completing the professional software development course at [CodeClan](https://codeclan.com/), I am now working at a start-up in Edinburgh󠁧󠁢󠁳󠁣󠁴󠁿.

-- 🎓 Currently learning: C#, Design Patterns
+- 🎓 Currently learning: React Hooks, GraphQL, AWS Certified Developer

 ## Social 🗣️